Broiled Salmon with Gochujang Glaze

 This post may contain affiliate links.
 Please read my disclosure policy.

-One of go-to fast weeknight dinners is Sweet and Spicy Gochujang Chicken, and now this salmon is right up there next to it.
+One of my go-to fast weeknight dinners is gochujang chicken seasoned with a similar sauce, and now this salmon is right up there next to it.

 - The skin contains oils that add flavor and essential nutrients